VitoCarlenG/VitoCarlenG/README.md

 <p align="right"><a href="https://github.com/VitoCarlenG"><img src="https://komarev.com/ghpvc/?username=VitoCarlenG&label=Profile%20views&color=2849b2&style=flat" alt="visitors count" /></a></p>

 <h1 align="center">👋 Hello!
 I'm Vito</h1>
-As a Fresh Graduate of Informatics, I have a passion for developing Web and Mobile Apps that are user-friendly and secure.
-I enjoy working with diverse teams and learning new technologies.
-I am looking for an opportunity to apply my knowledge as a Software Engineer or in any related field within an innovative work environment.
+As a Software Engineer, I possess a strong foundation in developing Web and Mobile Apps as products that are user-friendly and secure.
+I am passionate about understanding the business requirements of clients and dedicated within the context of implementing and providing those products to improve their business processes and outcomes.
+Experienced in collaborating and working with diverse teams within innovative work environments and continuously relishes learning new technologies.

 <h3></h3>